Modern Software Engineering in the LAMMPS Molecular Dynamics Software Package: Development Process, Refactoring, Testing, and Deployment: Automated Testing

 A recurring problem with contributed code in pull requests is that the contribution compiles and runs correctly in the development environment of the contributor with the settings used by that developer, but can fail in one of the other supported environments.
 Possible causes are incorrect use of some code constructs, lack of testing during development, writing of non-portable code, or limitations of or unavailability of external libraries on all platforms and so on.

 To ensure that a pull request does not break compilation of LAMMPS in general, but for all existing features in particular, a wide variety of compilations are triggered after a pull request submission or any update.
-These run on a dedicated cluster of test machines at Temple University or in the Azure cloud using GitHub runners.
-For testing Linux systems, a variety of containers are used with old and new Linux distribution installations.
-These containers are chosen so that the range of supported Linux systems from the oldest to the very latest ones is checked for compatibility with compiling LAMMPS using the included compilers.
+These run currently in the Microsoft Azure cloud using GitHub runners on Linux, Windows and macOS.